ziman/wgmesh/README.md

 # wgmesh

-Tailscale but without the junk.
+Like tailscale but without the junk.

 ## topology